jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 I’ve left out the system procedures I haven’t yet introduced.

 In fact, most of the times you’ll only see part of the system interface: only the procedures that are of interest in the view on the diagram, or only the procedures with which something special is going on, while the other ones behave in a standard way.
-How they can be special and how they can be standard will be discussed later.
+How they can be special and how they can be standard might be discussed later.
 So a lot of times the system interface might be shown as follows:

 ![](images/Symbol%20Language%20(2004).382.jpeg)